cyberbotics/webots/docs/discord/technical-questions-2019.md

 i still find it strange it worked flawlessly the very first time, but then kept crashing afterwards

-##### weebo 05/02/2019 19:07:38
+##### Chin 05/02/2019 19:07:38
 Hi, are there any step-by-step tutorials on Robotic Arm Simulations and how to write controllers for them?

 ##### David Mansolino [Cyberbotics] 05/03/2019 06:30:52
 `@AntiSquid`, what is your GPU ?
 Have you been able to identify which OpenGL preference ([https://cyberbotics.com/doc/guide/preferences#opengl](https://cyberbotics.com/doc/guide/preferences#opengl))  cause the crash ?

-`@weebo`  unfortunately not yet, however you can find generic step-by-step tutorials here: [https://cyberbotics.com/doc/guide/tutorials](https://cyberbotics.com/doc/guide/tutorials).
+`@Chin`  unfortunately not yet, however you can find generic step-by-step tutorials here: [https://cyberbotics.com/doc/guide/tutorials](https://cyberbotics.com/doc/guide/tutorials).

 In these tutorials you will learn (amongst other) how to control motors which is what you need for controlling Robotic Arms.